Grow Your Business

 Federal Government

-• Federal Acquisition Regulation (FAR): Federal contracting is governed by the FAR, which outlines the rules and regulations for federal procurement.
+• Federal Acquisition Regulation (FAR): Federal contracting governed by the FAR, which outlines the rules and regulations for federal procurement.

-• Contracting Assistance Programs: The Small Business Administration (SBA) offers various programs to assist small businesses in navigating the federal contracting landscape.
+• SBA Contracting Guide: The Small Business Administration (SBA) offers a contract guide to navigate federal contracting opportunities.

-• Commonwealth of Virginia Government
+Commonwealth of Virginia

-• Virginia Department of Small Business and Supplier Diversity (SBSD) offers various programs to assist small businesses in navigating the Commonwealth’s contracting landscape.
+Virginia Department of Small Business and Supplier Diversity (SBSD)

-• Local Governments
+Local Governments

-• Each local government entity (county, incorporated city or township) has its own rules, regulations, and processes regarding government contracting.
+Each local government entity (county, incorporated city or township) has its own rules, regulations, and processes regarding government contracting.

 International Markets